This Deviled Crab is a classic dish packed with succulent lump crabmeat that couldn’t be easier to pull together for a quick, special dinner!

 My sisters and I had jobs during the day, so Gram pretty much ran the household while we were all out.
 To thank her, with our tip money, we’d each treat her every so often, to either lunch or dinner out, somewhere of her choice.
 More often than not, she’d choose a seafood restaurant and order some kind of fish sandwich or deviled crab.
 I’m certain that’s why I love it so much.

-If you’re not familiar with Deviled Crab, it’s sort of like a crabcake in a cup.
-Mainly crabmeat, with a bit of onion, peppers, dry mustard, Worchestershire, lemon juice, heavy cream and some panko crumbs.
+If you’re not familiar with Deviled Crab, it’s sort of like a crab cake in a cup.
+Mainly crabmeat, with a bit of onion, peppers, dry mustard, Worcestershire, lemon juice, heavy cream and some panko crumbs.

 No need for shaping into cakes.
 Simply sauté the veggies, stir in the cream and spices, then fold in the crabmeat and panko and top with some buttered panko crumbs.
 How easy is that?

-I like to use a combination of red and green pepper, but you can also use just one or the other.
+For this recipe I use a combination of red and green pepper, but you can also use just one or the other.

 I used plain panko crumbs, but you can also use crushed saltine crackers.